OmarHawashi2013/LazyWIN/README.md

 <ul>
   <li>
-    Go to main.exe and run it and you can control with your arrows and (Enter + \)
+    Go to the exe and run it and you can control with your arrows and (Enter + \)
   </li>
   <li>
     You can edit your code for your self to suit you